StevePro7/SegaMasterSystemLinux/TurtleBridge/README.md

 But there are plans immediately to add more levels!
 Pls let me know if you would like to contribute ideas...!

 ###### RIFFS
-Things you may have missed; riffs from: AC/DC, Gn'R, Simpsons, Van Halen, Wayne's World, WWF Wrestling
+Things you may have missed; riffs from: AC/DC, Austin Powers, Gn'R, Simpsons, Van Halen, Wayne's World, WWF Wrestling

 ###### CREDITS
 Extra special thanks to: sverx for [devkitSMS](https://github.com/sverx/devkitSMS) and Calindro for their 24/7 Tech Support!